photo by: Amin Moshrefi

 - Do you even know what the emotions are about or are they random?

 - Are you going from zero to one hundred emotionally?

 Depression and post-traumatic stress disorder (PTSD) can mean we find ourselves randomly sad and crying.But so too can emotional shock from a difficult experience, which can last a few weeks but generally then clears up.

 If emotions are suddenly very big and out of the blue, and come with a huge rush of energy and symptoms like talking fast?
 It can be a sign of mania and bipolar disorder.
 Notice that if someone is having a bipolar episode, they won’t feel anything is wrong.

 2. Anger and lashing out.

 Generalised anxiety disorder feeds on fear and a diet of increasingly illogical thoughts.
-In a time where fear is in some ways merited, anxiety sufferers can be heavily triggered.
+It can then turn into panic disorder.